crazykalo27/Kbot/README.md

 Give and remove roles to easily identify what ranks and positions someone holds Mute
 Remove people from channels, server, and meetings
-Auto remove user language that does not followbreaking sScouting guidelines Set up and ping/remind members that it is time for a meeting or event Roll dice
+Auto remove user language that does not followbreaking Scouting guidelines Set up and ping/remind members that it is time for a meeting or event Roll dice
 Store and give files